Are your eye symptoms from COVID-19 or just allergies?

 If a virus like COVID-19 causes pink eye, the condition usually starts in one eye and moves to the other eye within a few days.
 Any discharge from the affected eye(s) is normally clear and watery, not thick.

-Allergies can also cause a different kind of conjunctivitis, but its symptoms are a little different from the ones associated with viral conjunctivitis.
-Allergic conjunctivitis usually occurs in both eyes, and can cause eye itching, tearing and swelling.
+Allergies can also cause conjunctivitis, but its symptoms are a little different from those associated with viral conjunctivitis.
+Allergic conjunctivitis usually occurs in both eyes and can cause eye itching, tearing and swelling.

 Conjunctivitis is diagnosed through a comprehensive eye exam, which can also include: